cirosantilli/markdown-style-guide/README.md

     - only go up to level 2
     - occupy more screen lines

-    `Setex` headers are more visible, but this equal visibility can be achieved for `atx-style` headers by configuring your editor to syntax highlight them.
+    `Setex` headers are more visible, but good visibility can be achieved for `atx-style` headers by configuring your editor to syntax highlight them.

 - Include a space between the `#` and the text of the header.
 - Headers must be preceded and followed by a newline except at the beginning of a file.